EICR GUIDE

 Concealed Wiring: The Biggest Limitation

 The most significant limitation on any EICR is concealed wiring.
-In most properties, the majority of the electrical cabling is hidden — buried in walls, run under floorboards, routed through ceiling voids, or enclosed in trunking.
-During a standard EICR, the inspector cannot see this wiring.
+In most properties, the majority of the cabling is hidden — buried in walls, run under floorboards, routed through ceiling voids, or enclosed in trunking.
+During a standard EICR the inspector cannot see it, and the model form says so before you do.

-Instead, the inspector uses test results to infer the condition of concealed wiring.
-Insulation resistance testing at 500 V DC can detect degraded insulation.
-Continuity testing can detect broken or high-resistance conductors.
-Earth fault loop impedance testing can reveal issues with the protective conductor.
-But none of these tests can detect physical damage to cable sheathing, incorrect installation methods, or mechanical damage that has not yet affected the electrical properties.
+Instead, the inspector infers condition from test results.
+Insulation resistance testing at 500 V DC (Table 64, minimum 1.0 MΩ for circuits up to and including 500 V) can reveal degraded insulation.
+Continuity testing can find broken or high-resistance conductors.
+Earth fault loop impedance testing can expose problems with the protective conductor.
+None of these detects physical damage to cable sheathing, a non-compliant cable route, or mechanical damage that has not yet changed the electrical properties.

-Test results for concealed circuits are based on measurements taken at accessible points (sockets, switches, distribution boards).
+• Results for concealed circuits come from measurements taken at accessible points — sockets, switches, distribution boards.

-Physical damage, incorrect installation methods, or non-compliant cable routes may exist but cannot be identified without invasive inspection.
+• Physical damage, incorrect installation methods or non-compliant cable routes may exist and cannot be identified without opening up.

-For most properties, accepting this limitation is reasonable.
-For properties with very old wiring (pre-1970s), a history of electrical problems, or previous reports of overheating, the client may wish to commission an invasive inspection of specific areas.
+For most properties, accepting the concealed-wiring limitation is reasonable.
+Where the wiring is very old, where there is a history of electrical problems, or where a previous report reported overheating, the client may want to commission invasive inspection of specific areas.

 Record test results hands-free on site